Emmotes/ic_spoilers/docs/season_5.md

 # Changes

+Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
+Some abilities may not have names - or specialisations might not be marked as such - etc..

 Please do me a favour and don't get all melodramatic about what you find here.
 I - and CNE - don't appreciate it.
 These are spoilers and will almost certainly change before release - likely multiple times.
 Making assumptions on how the champions will turn out based on this information would be premature.

 # Jim